gkapfham/allegheny2015-presentation/README.md

 This repository contains the LaTeX source code and additional resources for a presentation that I, [Gregory M.
 Kapfhammer](http://www.cs.allegheny.edu/sites/gkapfham), gave during an event at Allegheny College during the Spring 2015 academic semester.
-The presentation's source code uses a wide variety of LaTeX packages, such as `beamer` and `minted`, in order to control each slide.
+The presentation's source code uses a wide variety of LaTeX packages, such as `beamer` and `minted`, in order to create each slide.
 I have developed a custom theme for the display of the slides and the use of full-screen photographs on the backgrounds.

 You are welcome to use these slides as inspiration for your own presentation.
 If you find this example useful, could I